rohmaniat/SWE4S-Cryo-2D-Class-Generation/README.md

 # Overview

-This software is a neual network that is designed to be able to pick particles from Cryo-EM micrographs.
+This software is a neural network that is designed to be able to pick particles from Cryo-EM micrographs.
 This is an important step in the Cryo data pipeline.
 We will be training and testing our model on an excellent data set found in a Nature article.

 The paper providing the training and testing data can be found here: <https://www.nature.com/articles/s41597-023-02280-2>